 The Page County Planning Commission, with consultants paid for by tax dollars, spent almost a year tailoring a solar ordinance for Page County.
-A good ordinance was crafted that protected our unique agricultural land, waterways, historical and natural resources, required adequate screening and included a size limit of 200 acres.
+In November 2021 an ordinance was presented that protected Page’s unique agricultural land, waterways, historical and natural resources, required adequate screening and included a project size limit.

-Facilities shall be located outside of forested areas.
-Facilities shall not be located within ¼ mile of US Hwy 340 and Hwy 211 and Business Hwy 340 and; Business Hwy 211 except where natural topography shields the entire facility from view.
+Projects should not be located near US Hwy 340 and Hwy 211 and Business Hwy 340 and Business Hwy 211 except where natural topography shields the entire facility from view.

-Facilities must be at least 1 mile from a town boundary, outside the primary and secondary service areas around a town as delineated in the comprehensive plan and; not adjacent to residential districts or subdivisions.
+Projects should be a set distance from a town boundary, outside the primary and secondary service areas around a town as delineated in the comprehensive plan and not adjacent to residential districts or subdivisions.

-Allowing industrial-size solar developments next to towns or residential area is not supported by the comprehensive plan.
-The service areas are set aside for future expansion of the towns and large utility scale solar would block that future development.
+Allowing industrial-size solar developments next to towns or residential areas is not supported by the comprehensive plan.
+The service areas are set aside for future expansion of the towns and large utility-scale solar would block that future development.

 This ensures minimal need for new transmission lines in the county and makes for more efficient solar facilities.

-Facilities shall minimize or avoid locating on farmland with soils categorized as Prime Farmland & Farmland of Statewide Importance.
-No site shall have more than 50% of soils identified as such.
+Projects should minimize or avoid locating on farmland with soils categorized as Prime Farmland and Farmland of Statewide Importance.
+There should be a per-project cap on the percentage of development allowed on prime soils.

-By protecting the most productive soils, we protect the future of agriculture as an industry.
-Our prime soils are a valuable asset to the county and should not be taken up by industrial solar developments.
+By protecting the most productive soils, the future of agriculture as an industry is protected.
+Prime soils are a valuable asset to the county and should not be taken up by industrial solar developments.

-Facilities shall not be located within 200 feet of historic and; cultural resources as defined and; listed in the comprehensive plan.
+Projects should not be located near historic and cultural resources as defined and listed in the comprehensive plan.

 The Shenandoah Valley and Page County are well-known for their history and culture, main reasons tourists come here.
-We need to protect our historical and cultural resources.
+Historical and cultural resources must be protected.

-Native trees shall be used for screening and native grasses, including pollinator-friendly species, shall be used for groundcover.
+Native trees should be used for screening and native grasses/wildflowers, including pollinator-friendly species, should be used for groundcover.

 Insects play an important role in sustaining agricultural crops, but their numbers are in decline.
-By planting native and pollinator-friendly species on the entire site, we are helping local birds, insects, mammals and our local farms.
+Planting native and pollinator-friendly species on the entire site will help local birds, insects, mammals and our local farms.